 I am not a resident of Henderson County, North Carolina.
 Am I eligible for a nurse home visit?

 FCHC is available to residents in Henderson and Polk counties.
+Register for your FREE nurse visit here.
 To find other locations where the program model is available, please visit Family Connect International.

 When will my nurse visit happen?

 The visit is typically scheduled for around 3 weeks postpartum.
 However, visits may be scheduled for up to 12 weeks postpartum at a time convenient for the parent.
 Exceptions are made for babies who have been hospitalized and discharged at a later date.